dabadgarcia/qiimereporter/README.md

 qiimereporter-setup
 ```

-This step will install additional dependencies not available in conda and the [SILVA](https://www.arb-silva.de/) database (reselase 132).
+This step will install Qiime 2, additional dependencies not available in conda and the [SILVA](https://www.arb-silva.de/) database (reselase 132).

 <br>